Sonora-Sprite/exocore/_articles/Chise.md

 ---
 published: true
-topic:
+topic: saikano
 subtitle:
 date: 2022-10-02
-tags:
+tags: saikano
 ---

+# Chise
-# Chise, Saikano, or The Last Love Song on this little Planet
+Saikano, or The Last Love Song on this little Planet

 ![[The Last Little Love Story on This Little Planet (Milady Sonora).png]] *a meme that I made with the intention of sending to space.
 Its text references Saikano (aka The Last Love Song on This Little Planet), a show whose main character Chise I reference heavily.
 The elements of the meme (a 981.jp landscape, urbit's "Angel wings' ' and a snow Scene from Frame Gride, a box blurred image of Yukari.) reference the angelic extinction duty of Chise and the cold setting of the show.
 The meme has also been bent into shape to provide a backdrop and a surface like the auction sellers often do*